Uinyw/financetracker/pages/use_cases/use_case_descriptions_analysis_of_data.md

 Primary Actors: User
 Secondary Actors: -

-Preconditions: Pretrained Prediction Model for the given categories
+Preconditions: Pretrained prediction model for the given categories
 Postconditions: A prediction is returned

 Flow: